-Forming a company is a simple process which can be completed within a matter of hours using an online company formation agent like as 1st Formations.
-Dissolving a company, on the other hand, can be an incredibly complex and confusing process without professional advice.
+Forming a company is a simple process which can be completed within a matter of hours using an online company formation agent like 1st Formations.
+Dissolving a company, on the other hand, can be a complex and confusing process without professional advice.

 With that in mind, we have gathered all of the information you need to know about the process and the different methods you can use to close your limited company, including costs, permissions, timescales and a whole lot more.

 Consult our handy contents guide below and click the section of interest to jump straight to it.
 If you have any further questions, just leave a comment below and we’ll do our best to help!

 - Do I have to contact HMRC if I want to dissolve my company?

 - Do I need to tell HMRC my company has been dissolved if it never traded?

 - How do I close (dissolve) a limited company?

 - How long does it take to dissolve a company?